mikepartelow/get-baked/bread/bba-anadama.md

 - 🚨 Proofer Box the sponge.
 - 🚨🚨 Remember to preheat the oven!
 - 🚨🚨🚨 Ignore timings - pay attention to the dough.
-- 🚨🚨🚨🚨 Before going into oven, dough should clear the tops of the loaf pans.
+- 🚨🚨🚨🚨 Before going into oven, dough should **confidently** clear the tops of the loaf pans.
 - 🚨🚨🚨🚨🚨 Use steam injection
 - 🚨🚨🚨🚨🚨🚨 Poke test!
+- 🚨🚨 Note initial dough volume so you can tell when it has bulked! 🚨🚨
+- 🚨🚨🚨🚨🚨🚨🚨🚨 Shape with tension! 🚨🚨🚨🚨🚨🚨🚨🚨

 ## Schedule